 If the study done by Wolff is correct, the typical attitude of Americans is that they do not want anything given to them, but instead want more available opportunities to get ahead.
 It gets harder to have an opportunity to get ahead if things like credit cards and other debts get in the way.
 People making their way in the world is difficult indeed if most of a persons’ proceeds from pay day end up going toward debt.
 Because the costs of so many things — such as college education and medical care — are skyrocketing, it’s no wonder so many people are rushing out for a cash advance or a payday loans.

 Obstacles are many

 Achieving the American Dream is getting harder for a lot of people.
 Working life away to pay debt is not something most people envision, but it is something people are encouraged to get into.
-You can read more in Payday Loan Facts and Statistics Report on Personal Money Market.
+You can read more in Payday Loan Facts and Statistics Report on Personal Money Store.